Manolo Márquez: Managerial career

 On 31 August 2020, Márquez was appointed as the head coach of Indian Super League club Hyderabad.
 On 10 February 2021, he penned down a two-year contract extension, that tied him with the club till 2023.
-The announcement came after he had led the team in the 2020–21 season to a 5th-place finish on the league table, failing to qualify for the playoff by two points.
+The announcement came after he had led the team in the 2020–21 season to a fifth-place finish on the league table, failing to qualify for the playoff by two points.
 Márquez led Hyderabad to their first ever ISL title in the 2021–22 season.
-The club qualified for the playoffs again in the 2022–23 season but lost to ATK Mohun Bagan in the semi-final.
+The club qualified for the playoffs again in the 2022–23 season but lost to Mohun Bagan in the semi-final.
 On 28 March 2023, Hyderabad announced that Márquez would leave them at the end of the season.

 On 2 June 2023, Márquez was appointed as the head coach of Goa on a multi-year deal.

-On 20 July 2024, Márquez was appointed as the head coach of Indian Football Team succeeding the post of Igor Stimac who was replaced by the AIFF.
-As per his contract, Marquez would see out his FC Goa contract by continuing his role as the head coach of the club concurrently with the national team job, before assuming the national team role on a full-time basis after the conclusion of the 2024–25 season.
+On 20 July 2024, Márquez was appointed as the head coach of Indian Football Team succeeding the post of Igor Stimac, who was replaced by the AIFF.
+As per his contract, Marquez would see out his Goa role by continuing as the head coach of the club concurrently with the national team job, before assuming the national team role on a full-time basis after the conclusion of the 2024–25 season.

 Alongside Marquez, Benito Montalvo was appointed as assistant coach, and Jose Carlos Barroso was appointed as the strength and conditioning coach.
-Both were also at FC Goa, and similar to Marquez, would do both jobs until the end of the season, before solely working for the national team.
+Both were also at Goa, and similar to Marquez, would do both jobs until the end of the season, before solely working for the national team.

 Marquez's first match with the national team was a 0-0 draw against Mauritius, which Marquez himself described as "a boring game".
 After a 3-0 loss to Syria, the first goal of Marquez's tenure as Indian head coach came against Vietnam, with attacker Farukh Choudhary scoring a chip over Vietnam goalkeeper Filip Nguyen.
 This was the equalizing goal, as India went on to draw the game 1-1.

 Marquez's first win with the Indian national team came on 19 March 2025, with a 3-0 win against Maldives, after goals from Rahul Bheke, Liston Colaco, and Sunil Chhetri.
 This win ended the nation's 489-day winless streak.